SouzaGabriel26/SupplySight/README.md

 ## 📝 License

-This project is part of a take-home challenge for SupplySight.
+This project is licensed under the MIT License.

----

-Built with ❤️ using modern web technologies